recursivenomad/capacitance-measurement-module/BUILDING.md

 Set breakpoints with the red dots next to the line numbers (including conditional breakpoints) and step through code with the controls floating at the top of the window :)
 You can read more about using VSCode's debugging features [here](https://code.visualstudio.com/Docs/editor/debugging).

+The Cortex-Debug extension (and its dependencies) also feature the tabs "MEMORY" and "XRTOS" alongside the "TERMINAL" and "DEBUG CONSOLE" in the bottom pane.
+I have not yet explored implementing FreeRTOS, so I hide the XRTOS view for simplicity.
+If you are interested, you can follow the support for multi-core FreeRTOS viewing at [this pull-request](https://github.com/mcu-debug/rtos-views/pull/44).

+If you'd like to view raw memory, then feel free to enter the "MEMORY" tab, and while debugging a program on the Pico click the plus icon next to the drop-down.
+When prompted, enter `0x20000000` as the memory address (this is the [starting address](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#_address_map) of the RP2040 SRAM)

 Happy hacking!